ezesil/Hubcon/README.md

-﻿Hubcon is a library that abstracts SignalR messages/returns using interface methods, avoiding the hassle of implementing each message and method individually.
+﻿Hubcon is a library that abstracts SignalR messages/returns using a custom interface, solving SignalR's hassle of implementing each message and method individually.

-Creates an artificial implementation of your interface, and gives it everything it needs to communicate with a SignalR client seamlessly just with the hub URL.

 It currently supports:
 - Async methods